Education in Brazil: Elementary school (ensino fundamental)

 Elementary school is mandatory for children ages 6–14.
-There are nine "years" (as opposed to the former eight "grades").
+There are nine "academic years", "grades" or anos as they are called (as opposed to the former eight grades of elementary school).
 The current "first year" broadly corresponds to the former pre-school last year of private institutions, and its aim is to achieve literacy.
 Generally speaking, the only prerequisite for enrolling in first year is that a child should be 6 years old, but some education systems allow children younger than 6 to enroll in first year (as long as they turn 6 during the first academic semester).
 Older students who have not completed their elementary education are allowed to attend, though those over 18 are separated from the younger children.

 The National Council of Education (Conselho Nacional de Educação) establishes a core curriculum consisting of Portuguese language, history, geography, science, mathematics, arts and physical education (for years 1, 2, 3, 4 and 5).
-As for years 6, 7, 8 and 9, one or two foreign languages are also compulsory (usually English and an optional language).
+As for years 6, 7, 8 and 9, one foreign language is also compulsory (usually English).

 Each education system supplements this core curriculum with a diversified curriculum defined by the needs of the region and the abilities of individual students.

 Elementary education is divided in two stages, called Ensino Fundamental I (years 1–5) and Ensino Fundamental II (years 6–9).
 During Ensino Fundamental I each group of students is usually assisted by a single teacher.
 In Ensino Fundamental II, there are as many teachers as subjects.

 The length of the school year is set by the National Education Bases and Guidelines Law (Lei de Diretrizes e Bases da Educação) to at least 200 days.
 Elementary schools must provide students with at least 800 hours of activities per year.
 The school calendar is set by individual schools, which often organize their calendars according to planting and harvesting seasons in rural areas.

 High school (ensino médio)

 Students must have completed their elementary school before they enroll in high school.
 High school takes three years.
 The minimum is 2,200 hours of teaching over three years.
-High school core curriculum comprises Portuguese (including Portuguese language, essay studies, Brazilian and Portuguese literatures), foreign language (usually English, also Spanish and very rarely French), History, Geography, Mathematics, Physics, Chemistry, Arts, Physical Education, and Biology.
+High school core curriculum comprises Portuguese (including Portuguese language, essay studies, Brazilian and Portuguese literatures), foreign language (usually English and an optional language), History, Geography, Mathematics, Physics, Chemistry, Arts, Physical Education, and Biology.
 Philosophy and Sociology, which were banned during the military dictatorship (1964–1985), have become compulsory again.

 Technical education (ensino técnico)

-The coursing of the second or third year of high school or the completion of these years is mandatory for those who intend to enroll in technical education.
+The ingress, coursing or the completion of high school is mandatory for those who intend to enroll in technical education.
 In addition, students must pass an entrance examination for their specific course.
 These institutions usually have a greater number of hours per week.
 The instruction of the technical course lasts from one year and a half to two years.